Sunny, with a High Near 86

 Today

-Mostly sunny, with a high near 86.
-East wind 5 to 14 mph becoming south in the afternoon.
-Winds could gust as high as 20 mph.
+Sunny, with a high near 86.
+Breezy, with a south southwest wind 7 to 12 mph increasing to 18 to 23 mph in the afternoon.
+Winds could gust as high as 32 mph.

 Tonight

+Mostly clear, with a low around 38.
+Windy, with a west northwest wind 23 to 28 mph decreasing to 11 to 16 mph after midnight.
+Winds could gust as high as 39 mph.

+Sunny, with a high near 71.
+Breezy, with a west wind 10 to 15 mph increasing to 16 to 21 mph in the afternoon.
+Winds could gust as high as 29 mph.

-Partly cloudy, with a low around 48.
-West wind 5 to 14 mph becoming east after midnight.
-Winds could gust as high as 20 mph.
+Clear, with a low around 39.
+Breezy, with a west wind 16 to 21 mph decreasing to 7 to 12 mph after midnight.
+Winds could gust as high as 29 mph.

+Sunny, with a high near 79.
+Breezy, with a west wind 7 to 17 mph, with gusts as high as 26 mph.

 Thursday